-Tony Craddock, Jr. is an emerging jazz saxophonist/recording artist whose music connects the weather with life messages that uplift people, just as a cold front lifts warm air.
+Tony Craddock, Jr. is an emerging jazz saxophonist whose music uplifts people, like a cold front lifts warm air.
 He is also the bandleader and musical director of Tony Craddock, Jr. & Cold Front.

-Some of Tony’s performances include the National Anthem for the NBA and WNBA; and headlining at venues throughout the Washington, D.C.
-Metro Area including Bethesda Blues & Jazz Supper Club, Blues Alley, Kennedy Center Millennium Stage, U.S. Botanic Garden, National Mall, and National Harbor; and special events in Michigan, Texas, and Georgia.
+Some of Tony’s performances include the National Anthem for the NBA and WNBA; venues in the Washington, D.C.
+Metro Area including Bethesda Blues & Jazz Supper Club, National Gallery of Art, U.S. Botanic Garden and the National Harbor; and special events in Michigan, Texas, and Georgia.
 He has also shared the stage with award-winning artists Ken Navarro, Kim Jordan, Ben Tankard, Luther Barnes, and renowned actress/singer Rebecca Holden (Nightrider, General Hospital).

-His passions for music and weather began at age 8, courtesy of the smooth jazz on The Weather Channel’s “Local on the 8s,” which eventually led him to Cornell University, where he earned a Bachelor of Science in Meteorology.
-After graduating, he founded the independent music label Cold Front Music, with the mission of uplifting and inspiring people with music that allows them to see their lives through the weather.
-Tony’s achievements in music entertainment and education earned him the “Forty Under 40 Award” from Potomac Local News, and the Minerva Award from the Prince William County (VA) Alumnae Chapter of Delta Sigma Theta Sorority, Inc.
+His passions for music and weather began at age eight courtesy of the smooth jazz on The Weather Channel’s “Local on the 8s,” eventually leading him to Cornell University where he earned a Bachelor of Science in Meteorology.
+After graduating, he founded the independent music label Cold Front Music, LLC with the mission of uplifting people with music that inspires them through the weather.

 Tony believes his music has nothing to do with him, but rather the gifts with which God has blessed him.
-His musical influences include Kirk Whalum, Boney James, Charlie Parker, Ken Navarro, and Pat Metheny.
 He hopes to create a sound with, “a consistent blend of melodic simplicity, technical creativity, and the depth and richness of Anita Baker’s voice.”
-Tony is a native of Northern Virginia, and currently lives in the Washington D.C. area with his wife and daughter.
+Tony is a native of Woodbridge, VA and currently lives in the Washington D.C. area with his wife and daughter.